The Birthday Boy

-Sixty years old today, we dredge through the archives to present the Insider’s quintessential piece about the Palace of Culture and Science… BY JAY MARTIN
+Sixty-five years old today, we dredge through the archives to present the Insider’s quintessential piece about the Palace of Culture and Science… BY JAY MARTIN

 The inclusion of the Palace of Culture & Science on Warsaw’s official heritage list in 2007 provoked general outrage.
 A protest letter signed by 70 prominent personalities from the cultural, scientific and media worlds, angrily stated that it was not a cultural monument, but “a symbol of Polish subjugation to the Soviet Empire and the humiliation of the Polish nation.”